Director of Healthcare Leadership & Business

 Clarkson College recognizes the numerous changes that have evolved in the healthcare industry in recent years.
 National statistics and labor predictions show that over the next decade, many health care roles will be redefined and newly created.
 These will be among the fastest-growing opportunities in the workforce.
 Health care professionals serving within the industry will be required to adjust to these environmental changes.
 Those entering the profession will be expected to possess new skills and talents to be productive employees.

 The Healthcare Administration & Management program options are designed to develop the knowledge, leadership and critical thinking skills for individuals to become successful in business and healthcare work environments.
 Program options range from certificate programs to a master’s degree in Healthcare Administration.
-Clarkson College also has a bachelor degrees in Healthcare Business Management.
+Clarkson College also has a bachelor degree in Healthcare Business Management which features concentrations in Management, Project Management, Artificial Intelligence, or Cybersecurity.
 We’ll help you choose an educational plan that is right for you.
-Because many of our programs are offered online, you’ll have as much flexibility and convenience as you need.
+Because our programs are offered online and accelerated, you’ll have as much flexibility and convenience as you need.

 Mission

-The mission of the Healthcare Administration & Management program is to prepare students for leadership roles in healthcare delivery systems through high quality, ethical and compassionate health business education.
+The mission of the Healthcare Administration & Management programs is to prepare students for leadership roles in healthcare delivery systems through high quality, ethical and compassionate health business education.

 Undergraduate Healthcare Administration & Management Courses